codemix/yii2-localeurls/README.md

 Now any URL that matches `en-??` or `de-??` would be accepted, like `en-us` or `de-at`.
 URLs without a country code like `en` and `de` will also still work.

-You can also use friendlier names in URLs, which are configured like so:
+You can also use friendlier names or aliases in URLs, which are configured like so:

-    'languages' => ['en','german'=>'de'],
+    'languages' => ['en','german'=>'de', 'br' => 'pt-BR'],

 ```php
 <?= Url:to(['demo/action', 'language'=>'de']) ?>